Dr Shaun Wynne

 Personal Hobbies: Horse riding, enjoying the beach and cooking.
 Gemma has two young sons called Noah and Jack who keep her very busy!

-Senior Veterinary Nurse (Full Time)QVN
+Senior Veterinary Nurse (Maternity Leave)QVN

 Summer holds a Certificate IV in Veterinary Nursing and has 8 years of nursing experience under her belt.
 Summer has a particular interest in customer service, dental surgery, preventative healthcare, and weight loss plans, but loves all aspects of her role as a vet nurse.